Subissez les Conséquences: Recording

 Recorded in Brussels in 1987, hot on the heels of their earlier effort Papa Omar, Subissez les Conséquences shows subtler stylistic experimentation.
-The track "Moyen Te" features an unidentified Belgian bass player.
+The track "Moyen Te" features Nicolas Fiszman.
 According to later recollections from band member JP Buse, "Kevalina" was initially overlooked during sessions, languishing until Buse collaborated with Paris-based Congolese musician Bony Bikaye on an arrangement.
 This sparked a reworking by Mbuta Matima, who infused it with "Zaïko color", gradually drawing in more voices for the recording.
 Leader Jossart N'Yoka Longo allegedly told Buse that he was going to contribute backing vocals but ended up solely performing atalaku animation.

 Music and lyrics

 Subissez les Conséquences departs from the band's traditional Congolese rumba foundation toward a sound infused with funk-inspired bass lines and dance-pop sensibilities, giving it a sleek, cosmopolitan feel that straddles innovation and a slightly unmoored quality from tradition.
 The four tracks showcase the band's signature interplay of soaring vocals, propulsive rhythms, and crowd-igniting animations.

 Opening with Bimi Ombale's "Nibe", a reflective Congolese rumba ballad about a woman wounded by past love and hesitant to trust again.
 Enoch Zamuangana's "Lisumu", also steeped in Congolese rumba, depicts the pain and shame of a breakup made public, rendered through intricate guitar lines and traditional percussion evocative of the band's early sound.
 Buse's "Kevalina" takes a more assertive tone, featuring a protagonist urging his lover to dismiss gossip and outside interference.
-The album concludes with Popolipo's "Moyen Te", which leans into dance-pop-flavored bass grooves to propel a mid-tempo exploration of relational dynamics, while the band's atalaku animations reach their characteristic frenzy.
+The album concludes with Popolipo's "Moyen Te", which leans into dance-pop-flavored fretless bass grooves to propel a mid-tempo exploration of relational dynamics, while the band's atalaku animations reach their characteristic frenzy.